KendrickPC/corgiKnockoutJS/README.md

 [] Update the bindings in the HTML file.
 [] Update increment counter so that it can get the clickCount properly from the ViewModel.

+[] Set imgSrc to width="620" height="420" as recommended by Google Chrome devmode audits.

+The following tasks still need to be completed:
+- Add bootstrap to the code.